 It may be getting cooler, but that doesn’t mean you need to stay inside.
 Going for a walk, run or bike on your favourite trail in the fall is like discovering it for the first time.
 With the tourists gone, it’s not nearly as busy.
 And with the red, yellow and orange fall colours, it’s a beauty that rivals summer.
 If you don’t like hiking, just walk around your nearest park or your own neighbourhood and enjoy the fall colours there.

-You can even exercise at home.
-There’s plenty of home exercise equipment you can buy.
+If you prefer exercising at home, many dance and fitness programs can be found online.
+There’s also plenty of home exercise equipment you can buy.
 If you do, make sure you get equipment that’s durable and lasts for years to come.
 It’s more important to buy something you will use consistently than something that will end up being used as a clothes rack.
 However, something as simple as a skipping rope, a body ball or doing calisthenics such as push-ups and sit-ups can help you stay in shape over the darker months.